dotnet/docs/docs/core/deploying/trimming/prepare-libraries-for-trimming.md

 # Prepare .NET libraries for trimming

-The .NET SDK makes it possible to reduce the size of self-contained apps by [trimming](trim-self-contained.md), which removes unused code from the app and its dependencies.
-Not all code is compatible with trimming, so .NET 6 provides trim analysis warnings to detect patterns that may break trimmed apps.
+The .NET SDK makes it possible to reduce the size of self-contained apps by [trimming](trim-self-contained.md).
+Trimming removes unused code from the app and its dependencies.
+Not all code is compatible with trimming, so .NET provides trim analysis warnings to detect patterns that may break trimmed apps.
 To resolve warnings originating from the app code, see [resolving trim warnings](#resolve-trim-warnings).
-This article describes how to prepare libraries for trimming with the aid of these warnings, including recommendations for fixing some common cases.
+This article describes how to prepare libraries for trimming and provides recommendations for fixing some common cases.

 ## Prerequisites